LunaStev/Fexon/README.md

 This project is licensed under the Mozilla Public License 2.0 (MPL-2.0).
 Please refer to the [LICENSE](LICENSE) file for more details.

 # Contributing
-If you'd like to contribute to ferrum, feel free to fork the repository and create a pull request.
+If you'd like to contribute to fexon, feel free to fork the repository and create a pull request.
 Contributions are always welcome!

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature-name).